-The HSE for Initial Certification is developed and administered by the Joint Committee on Hand Surgery of the American Boards of Orthopaedic Surgery, Plastic Surgery, and Surgery. examination was first administered in 1989, and subsequent examinations are administered annually.
-The examination consists of multiple-choice questions designed to evaluate the diplomate's cognitive knowledge of clinical hand surgery and the basic science relevant to hand surgery.
-Examination questions are prepared by, and are at the direction of, The American Board of Plastic Surgery, Inc., The American Board of Surgery, Inc. and The American Board of Orthopaedic Surgery (hereinafter "Boards"), the sole and exclusive property of the Boards, and said examination questions are protected under the copyright laws of the United States and other countries.
+The examination was first administered in 1989, and subsequent examinations are administered annually.
+The examination consists of multiple-choice questions designed to evaluate the candidate's cognitive knowledge of clinical hand surgery and the basic science relevant to hand surgery.
+Examination questions are prepared by, and are at the direction of, The American Board of Plastic Surgery, Inc. and The American Board of Orthopaedic Surgery (hereinafter "Boards"), the sole and exclusive property of the Boards, and said examination questions are protected under the copyright laws of the United States and other countries.
 The examination items may only be used for such purposes as are designated by the Boards.
 All other rights are reserved by the Boards.